ErpNetDocs/webclient/introduction/how-to/advanced-filter.md

 ## How to edit a filter?
 Only modification of values is possible.
 A click in the filter opens the value field.
 You can insert values, choose from a list of values and for date fields select from a calendar.
-If you need to edit the comparison type, the only way is to add the same field again and select another comparison type.
+If you need to edit the filter completely, you should either delete and add it again with a different comparison typre, or add it for the second time with the desired comparison type.

 ![picture](pictures/advanced_filter_4.png)